 Therefore, when using TSP, you have to be careful not to wash any away into the sewer system.

 Additionally, TSP is actually banned in certain areas, so make sure it is allowed for use before cleaning with it.

 3. It can be bad for some surfaces:

 TSP is also bad to use in the bathroom because it can ruin the finish of metal, ceramics, grout, and glass.

-It can also prove to be corrosive for metal fixtures and can also leave out a film on the glass after a clean-up.
+It proves to be corrosive to metal fixtures and can also leave out a film on the glass after a clean-up.

 But if you want to remove the rust from the metal surface or cement, it can do the job.

 Despite all the drawbacks, we cannot deny the fact that TSP is a brilliant cleaner if used correctly with all the care.